Managing analytical code development#

 Note

-This section is a draft, while we ensure that it meets user needs.
+This section is a draft, while we make sure that it meets user needs.

 It would benefit from case studies that demonstrate how to decide what level of quality assurance a piece of analysis requires.